swup/docs/src/docs/getting-started/how-it-works.md

 ## Browser history {#history}

 Swup will update and push to the browser history API.
-The current URL in the browser will always reflect the actual URL of the last requested page.
+The current URL in the browser always reflects the actual URL of the last requested page.
 Forward/backward visits will continue to work as expected.
 On history visits, the scroll position will be restored as well.

 ## Scroll behavior {#scrolling}